rwijtvliet/dotfiles/kblayout/readme.md

 Copy the `*.keylayout` files to `~/Library/Keyboard Layouts/`.
 This is done by the install script.

 Probably a reboot is necessary.
-Then they must be added to the list.
+Then they must be added to the input selection list (click "open keyboard settings", search for "undead").
+The entries "Dvorak undead" and "US undead" should now be selectable from the list.

 ## 3. Make scripts that can change selected layout to a *specific* one